How to Calculate Time Weighted Return in Excel (2 Simple Ways)

 How to Calculate Time Weighted Return in Excel

-• Finally, hit ENTER to have the time weighted value.
+• Press ENTER to get the time-weighted value.

 How to Calculate Time Weighted Return in Excel